shuichirokomatsu/plotosaurus/README.md

       pngpdf() : This function generates both png and pdf files for a given plot function.

-      cumhist() : This function either plots an unsmoothed cumulative histogram or returns a data frame that can be used to plot such a cumulative histogram.
+      cumhist() : This function either plots an unsmoothed cumulative histogram or returns a data frame that can be used to plot such a cumulative histogram. plot_rainbowlines() : This function generates a single plot with multiple lines of rainbow colors, given a list of matrices(or data frames).